On distributional limit laws for recurrence: proof of Theorem

 \section{proof of Theorem \ref{thm:almost-sure}}

 The proof of Theorem \ref{thm:almost-sure} is as follows.
 We first treat case (b).
 In the case that $r_n\to 0$ is a monotone sequence, an elementary observation is that

-(Here $\mathrm{i.o.}$ means infinitely often.)
 For the equation above, clearly the set measured on the right is contained in the set measured on the left.
 For the other direction see \cite{Galambos,HKKP}.
 From \cite[Theorem C]{KKP2}, it can be shown that

 Hence, by considering the complement of $\{x\in\XX:\, d(f^jx,x)<r_n,\,\mathrm{i.o.}\}$ the result for case (b) immediately follows.

 We now turn to case (a).
 We follow step by step the proof of Theorem \ref{thm:poisson_like} as applied to the particular case $\{R_n(r,x)=0\}$.
 Recalling that $r=\frac\tau{2n}$ here we obtain